 We created an action plan that has been well polished over the years, as Richie’s sensory triggers evolved with time.
 Today, we continue to enjoy the mesmerizing light show as a family.
 We hope these ideas work for your family too!

 Discuss the event details (step-by-step) with your child.
 If you need to, use pictures to describe what is to be expected.
 You can even try a practice run by finding fireworks shows on YouTube.
 We were able to enhance this strategy by adding surround sound to the television, simulating the loud sounds of a true light show.

 Whether you plan to just attend the light show, or spend the entire day at the event location, you’ll want to make sure everyone is comfortable.
 Be sure to bring blankets, chairs, drinks, snacks and food, if the location allows it.
 No one knows your child better than you do, so you know what activities or items will make him or her happy (comfort toy, noise cancelling head-phones, iPad or video game device, fidget toys, etc.).

 Discuss the circumstance that will possibly trigger a behavior (noise, crowds, hunger, etc.).
 What behavior would you expect?
-How have you handled it?
+How have you handled it in the past?
+How will you handle it at the event?
 What methods have worked in the past with noisy crowds?
 Can they be used in at this location?
 Will you be able to retreat to a quiet place nearby if needed?
 What soothes your child when you see signs of him or her getting upset?

 It would be a good idea to have a contingency plan if things become too overwhelming for your child in case it's best for him or her to leave the setting.
 I can't tell you how many times I've traveled in different cars so we can leave if things became too difficult for Richie.
 Doing this makes sure the rest of the family can enjoy the event and Richie won't have to suffer through anything that makes him uncomfortable or causes him pain.